Is PMP certification worth it?

-In this post, I have done cost-benefit analysis to determine the worth and value of PMP certification.
-I have tried to answer “Is PMP certification worth it?” by comparing the PMP certification cost (exam fee and other costs) and potential salary increase.
+In this post, I have done a cost-benefit analysis to determine the value and worth of PMP certification.
+I have compared the expenses involved in PMP (exam fee and all other costs) against potential salary increase.

 So, you have been contemplating about pursuing the PMP.
 But you are stumped because of the expenses.
 You have hit a pause button as you don’t want to pay so much money.